The Novikov conjecture on Cheeger spaces: Stratified homotopy invariance of twisted de Rham cohomology

 which is a smooth $b$-map between manifolds with corners; note that $\wt F$ necessarily preserves the boundary fibration structures in that its restriction to a boundary hypersurface is a fibre bundle map.
 The differential of a smooth $b$-map extends by continuity from the interior to a map between the iterated edge tangent bundles

-and we will say that $F$ is an {\bf $\ie$-submersion} if this map is surjective {\em when restricted to the interior}.

-One example is provided by a boundary fibration of an iterated fibration structure.
-Indeed, if $H$ is a boundary hypersurface of $\wt M$ with boundary fibration $H \xlra \phi Y$ then both $H$ and $Y$ inherit boundary fibration structures from $\wt M$ and directly from the definitions we see that $\phi$ is a smooth $b$-map.
+and we say that $F$ is an {\bf $\ie$-submersion} if this map is surjective.
+As an example, consider a boundary hypersurface $H$ in a manifold with corners $\wt M$ endowed with an iterated fibration structure.
+By definition, there is a fibration $H \xlra \phi \wt Y$, and both $H$ and $\wt Y$ inherit boundary fibration structures from $\wt M$.
+It follows, directly from the definitions, that $\phi$ is a smooth $b$-map.

-Another important example of smooth $b$-map is provided by the exponential map of an $\ie$-metric.
-To start with, the unit ball subbundle ${}^{\ie}\bbB M$ of ${}^{\ie}TM$ with respect to an $\ie$-metric $g_M$ on $M$ is a ball-bundle over $\wt M$ which we interpret as an open manifold with an iterated fibration structure as follows.
-To every boundary hypersurface $H$ of $\wt M,$ with boundary fibration $\phi:H \lra Y,$ corresponds a boundary hypersurface
+The exponential mapping associated to an $\ie$ metric $g$ provides another important example of an $\ie$-submersion.
+We explain this carefully.
+First note that the unit ball bundle ${}^{\ie}\bbB M \subset {}^{\ie}TM$ is an open manifold with an iterated fibration structure described as follows.
+To each boundary hypersurface $H$ of $\wt M$ corresponds a boundary hypersurface